-If a student is found to be not eligible for one or more requested accommodations, a letter will be sent to the student stating the specific denied accommodation and the reason for denial.
+If a student is found to be not eligible for one or more requested accommodations, they will be notified in writing and given the opportunity to provide additional documentation or information regarding their request.
 Denial of a requested accommodation will also be indicated on the Accommodation Review Form signed by both student and DSO staff person.
 Refer to Section VII for the appeals process.